RioAraki/leetcode2020/leetcode/LeetcodeTag.md

     **2d array**
     Same structure as Q55, understand how spiral works.

 60. Permutation Sequence
     **math**, **string**
-    Given number from 1~n, we could get kth permutation directly.
-Could use recursion to find each position's number and concatenate them together
+    Given number from 1 to n, we could get kth permutation directly.
+Could use recursion to find each positions number and concatenate them together.

 61. Rotate List
     **linked list**
     loop through the ll to get length